Fr\'echet Distance Under Translation: Conditional Hardness and an Algorithm via Offline Dynamic Grid Reachability: Grid Reachability Data Structure

 for some polygonal curves $\Pcom, P_A', P_Z'$ with $P_A', P_Z'$ non-intersecting.
 Let $\face$ be the face enclosed by $P_A', P_Z'$ and the path from $\sA(p)$ to $\sZ(p)$ on $\Bout$ (if $\sA(p) = \sZ(p)$, we let \face be the empty set).
 We define the \emph{reach region} of $p$ as

 \end{defn}

 We refer to Figure~\ref{fig:reachregion} for an illustration.
-Observe that $\reachr(p)$ is indeed well-defined: For any reach traversals $T'_A, T_Z'$ from $p$ to $\sA(p)$ and $\sZ(p)$, respectively, consider the latest point in which $\mypath(T'_A), \mypath(T'_B)$ intersect, say $t$.
+Observe that the desired traversals $T_A, T_Z$ for defining $\reachr(p)$ always exist: For any reach traversals $T'_A, T_Z'$ from $p$ to $\sA(p)$ and $\sZ(p)$, respectively, consider the latest point in which $T'_A, T'_B$ intersect, say $t$.
 We can define reach traversals $T_A$ and $T_Z$ by following $T'_A$ until $t$ and then following the remainder of $T_A'$ or $T_Z'$ to reach $\sA(p)$ or $\sZ(p)$, respectively.
 These traversals satisfy the conditions by construction.
+(Strictly speaking, any feasible choice for $T_A, T_Z$ gives a potentially different reach region $\reachr(p)$.
+However, any fixed choice will be sufficient for our proofs, e.g., choosing lexicographically smallest/largest traversals.)

+The following property generalizes an insightful property of reachability from the inputs to the outputs (cf. \cite[Lemma 10]{AltG95} and \cite[Corollary 4.2]{avraham2015faster}) to a similar property for reachability from arbitrary block positions to the outputs, using the same argument of crossing traversals.

-\begin{prop} Let $p, p' \in B$, $q \in \Bout$ with $\ind(q)\in [\sA(p), \sZ(p)]$ and $p' \notin \reachr(p)$.
+\begin{prop} Let $p, p' \in B$, $q \in \Bout$ with $\ind(q)\in \intvl(p)$ and $p' \notin \reachr(p)$.
 Then $\trav{p'}{q}$ implies $\trav{p}{q}$. \end{prop} \begin{proof} The claim holds trivially if $\ind(q) = \sA(p)$ or $\ind(q) = \sZ(p)$.
 Thus, we may assume that $\sA(p) < \sZ(p)$, which implies that the face \face in $\reachr(p)$ is nonempty with $q \in \face$ and $p' \notin \face$.
 Hence any reach traversal $T$ from $p'$ to $q$ must cross the boundary of $\face$, in particular, the path $\mypath(T_A)$ or $\mypath(T_Z)$, where $T_A, T_Z$ both originate in $p$.
 By Observation~\ref{obs:crossingpaths}, this yields $\trav{p}{q}$. \end{proof}

 \paragraph{Reachability Labelling.}